BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 14. Unbundling can be performed at two different levels or stages of the valuation process:

-Page 7/18

 --- Page 8 ---

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo consists of a blue emblem with a circle of stars, reminiscent of the European Union flag, next to the stylized, lowercase acronym "EIOPA" in grey.
-Below this, the full name of the organization is written out.

-EIOPA
-European Insurance and
-Occupational Pensions Authority](#)

 a) Unbundling for cash flow projection purposes: The first step for best estimate valuation